 Ephemeral content is different from a regular post.
 This type of content is only displayed for a short period of time, such as 24 hours.

 The most common places where you’ll find ephemeral content for social media is on Instagram and Snapchat.
 Both of these platforms have a “story” feature.

-I highly recommend using an Instagram story to promote your business.
+We highly recommend using an Instagram story to promote your business.

-I briefly mentioned this earlier when discussing how frequently you should post content.
+We briefly mentioned this earlier when discussing how frequently you should post content.